 Was Mr Cruel responsible for Karmein Chan’s death?

 Some police have their doubts.
-There are certainly a few key differences with the other known attacks.
-As far as we know, Mr Cruel didn’t take any items of Karmein’s clothing.
-And there is no mention of a gun or restraints being used in the abduction.
-Karmein’s execution-style murder had some of the hallmarks of a criminal hit.
+Karmein’s execution-style murder had some of the hallmarks of a criminal hit rather than a murder by a paedophile.
 And then there was the graffiti on the family car.
 In the months following Karmein’s disappearance, police investigated John Chan extensively to see if the abduction was payback relating to drug or business dealings, but they declared him to be “squeaky clean”.

 In fact, there were many signs that this was the work of Mr Cruel.
 The meticulous planning, forcing family members into a cupboard, the fact that Karmein and Nicola attended the same school, the fact that the attack occurred on the first day of the school holidays just as the investigation was being wound down.
+The execution-style murder might simply suggest that Mr Cruel was a career criminal who also happened to be a paedophile.
 And Mr Cruel was known for red herrings.
 If the graffiti was another of his red herrings, it had certainly worked in diverting police and media attention.

 Phyllis believes Karmein’s fate may have been sealed when she ripped off her blindfold, making her the only person to see Mr Cruel’s face..